rm-hull/luma.oled/doc/python-usage.rst

 Python usage
 ------------
-OLED displays can be driven with python using the varous implementations in the :py:mod:`luma.oled.device` package.
+OLED displays can be driven with python using the various implementations in the :py:mod:`luma.oled.device` package.
 There are several device classes available and usage is very simple if you have ever used `Pillow
 <https://pillow.readthedocs.io/en/latest/>`_ or PIL.